 The brioche bread should be golden on top but still very soft on the inside.
 Let cool down completely before eating.

 *the dough for brioche bread should be quite wet, so try to add as little flour as possible while kneading.
-2 to 3 tbsp should be enough.** If you can, use a digital scale for our recipes.
-This way you'll get the best results.We use calculateme.com to convert grams to US volume measurements.
-We believe they have the most accurate conversion algorithm.
-If must use cups and spoons, then use the "spoon and level" method.
-That is, spoon the ingredients into the measuring cup, or measuring spoon.
-Then level the excess with a knife.
+2 to 3 tablespoon should be enough.** If you can, use a digital scale for our recipes.
+This way you'll get the best results.MEASUREMENTSWe recommend using the metric system for this recipe.